rthalley/dnspython/doc/name.rst

 =========

 Objects of the dns.name.Name class represent an immutable domain name.
-The representation is a tuple of labels, with each lable being a ``binary`` object in the DNS wire format.
+The representation is a tuple of labels, with each lable being a ``bytes`` object in the DNS wire format.
 Typically names are not created by supplying the labels tuple directly, but rather by converting from DNS text format or the DNS wire format.